Investigating Notable Metadata Practices in PyPI Libraries: An Empirical Study about Repository and Donation Platform URLs: Background and Related Work

 Beyond repository links, prior research has examined the use of donation platform URLs in individual PyPI libraries and their dependencies, a study that was later replicated as a motivation for this research.
-This analysis leveraged data from the "Project Links" section on PyPI and GitHub's \texttt{FUNDING.yml} files to analyze the use of common donation platforms such as GitHub Sponsors, Open Collective, and Patreon~\cite{tsakpinis2025analyzing}.
-Complementing these registry-centric analyses, GitHub Sponsors has been studied directly to characterize participation patterns, maintainer motivations, and perceived shortcomings of this platform-specific funding mechanism~\cite{shimada2022githubsponsors, zhang2022sponsor}. \citeauthor{overney2020not} investigated how donation platforms appear in GitHub repositories of NPM libraries by mining README files, though their work was conducted before GitHub Sponsors was introduced~\cite{overney2020not}.
-A recent survey by \citeauthor{tidelift2024} reports that roughly 25\% of independent maintainers receive support through donation platforms, but provides little detail on why many maintainers do not advertise funding links~\cite{tidelift2024}.
-To gain deeper insight into the effectiveness of such platforms, \citeauthor{zhang2025exploring} studied Open Collective and found significant short-term, but no significant long-term, effects on development and maintenance activity~\cite{zhang2025exploring}.
+This analysis examined the use of common donation platforms (e.g., GitHub Sponsors, Open Collective, Patreon) based on data from the "Project Links" section on PyPI and GitHub's \texttt{FUNDING.yml} files, which provide a standardized mechanism for advertising funding options on GitHub~\cite{tsakpinis2025analyzing}.
+Complementing these registry-centric analyses, GitHub Sponsors has been studied directly to characterize participation patterns, maintainer motivations, and perceived shortcomings of this platform-specific funding mechanism~\cite{shimada2022githubsponsors, zhang2022sponsor}.
+Overney et al.\ investigated how donation platforms appear in GitHub repositories of NPM libraries by mining README files, though their work was conducted before GitHub Sponsors was introduced~\cite{overney2020not}.
+A survey by Tidelift reports that roughly 25\% of independent maintainers receive support through donation platforms, but provides little detail on why many maintainers do not advertise funding links~\cite{tidelift2024}.
+To gain deeper insight into the effectiveness of such platforms, Zhang et al.\ studied Open Collective and found significant short-term, but no significant long-term effects on development and maintenance activity~\cite{zhang2025exploring}.
 Finally, visibility effects have been observed for GitHub Sponsors: mentions of Sponsors profiles on Twitter/X are associated with changes in sponsorship activity, supporting the idea that maintainers may place funding links where they expect higher discoverability~\cite{fan2024mygithubsponsors}.

-To the best of our knowledge, no study has qualitatively examined why authors and maintainers choose to link---or omit---their PyPI libraries to code repositories and donation platforms, leaving a gap that this study aims to close.
-Understanding the underlying reasons for these omissions could reduce the need for automated repository identification~\cite{gao2024pyradar}, and similarly increase visibility for donation platform profiles, potentially leading to positive short-term effects through funding support~\cite{zhang2025exploring}.